open-education-hub/ccas/CCAS_pandoc_cleaned_png.md

 >
 > > **Note**:
 > >
 > > *Note 26*.
-We note that R distinguishes between vector and matrices.
+We note that R distinguishes between vectors and matrices.

 ## Elementary Operations